 The Government of Canada should file direct complaints against YouTubers it believes have violated the law, so police and prosecutors can target individual content creators.
 It should refrain from extorting social media platforms with threats of massive regulatory fines in the event they refuse to suppress lawful content that cannot be successfully prosecuted in court.

 Created 4 months ago.

 Canadian national populist mashups and memes.
 If Justin Trudeau and his smug bunch of Liberal Party flunkies leave you feeling as though you don't know whether to laugh or cry, this is the place for you. ;-)

 With the most recent YouTube censorship blitz, I've decided migration to BitChute is a good idea even though none of my videos violate YouTube's community guidelines.
-A careful, six-month study of my analytics on that platform indicate my channel has been subject to severe manual curation, probably a result of the Government of Canada's repeated public threat to legislate stiff fines for platforms that refuse to comply with its "expectations."
-Over there, my videos are rarely suggested in the "up next" list and are suppressed in search results lists, despite their excellent like to dislike ratios (channel average = 96.3% likes), high audience retention, and great click-through rates.
-In March 2019, for instance, it appears you had to be a male over the age of 64 to have your view counted in my overall total (which I'd call discrimination based on age and sex).
+Over there, my videos are rarely suggested in the "up next" list and are suppressed in search results lists, despite their excellent like to dislike ratios (channel average = 96.6% likes), high audience retention, and great click-through rates.
+In March 2019, for instance, my channel's analytics show you had to be a male over the age of 64 to have your view counted in my overall total (isn't that discrimination based on age and sex?).
 Long story short, I'm tired of playing their rigged game so, hopefully, BitChute's hands-off approach to content moderation will allow more people to enjoy my videos, while I enjoy the work of others on the platform.
-Thank you BitChute.
+Thank you BitChute!